 The time to start thinking about a reverse mortgage isn’t when you’re up late because you don’t know how you’re going to make ends meet.
 Reverse mortgages typically make the most sense when they’re part of a broader financial plan for how you’ll generate income in retirement.

-Make sure you fully understand what you’re getting into, how a reverse mortgage will work with your overall financial plan and the costs associated with it.
+Make sure you fully understand how a reverse mortgage will work with your overall financial plan, and the costs associated with a reverse home mortgage.
 Because the process can involve complicated documents, it’s also advisable to work with a legal professional to understand the risks and the impact on your heirs and estate plan.